adembudak/CMakeForImGui/README.md

 Some alternative designs are also considered:
 - On [single-target](https://github.com/adembudak/CMakeForImGui/tree/single-target) branch all the targets are (ImGui itself and backends) linked with a single `Unofficial::DearImGui::imgui` target rather than a target per backend.
-- On [pre.v1.80](https://github.com/adembudak/CMakeForImGui/tree/pre.v1.80) the build script tries to support Dear ImGui versions before v1.80.
+- On [pre.v1.80](https://github.com/adembudak/CMakeForImGui/tree/pre.v1.80) it's tried to add support Dear ImGui versions before v1.80.
 - On [thirdparties-as-components](https://github.com/adembudak/CMakeForImGui/tree/thirdparties-as-components) branch some thirdparty projects can be specified as `COMPONENTS` option of `find_package()`.
-- On [CMakeForImGuiThirdParties](https://github.com/adembudak/CMakeForImGuiThirdParties) repository it's shown how thirdparty ImGui software benefit from this script.
+- On [CMakeForImGuiThirdParties](https://github.com/adembudak/CMakeForImGuiThirdParties) repository it's shown how thirdparty ImGui software benefit from this work.

 ## License